Offstavo/python_dsa/README.md

 ## Datastructures and algorithms using python

 *This code is not made for dummies*
-*The develper created it a a DSA reminder*
+*The developer created it as a DSA reminder*
 *Some expirience with DSA is needed*
 **Most of the code has been learnt from udemy**